ukarroum/ykarroum-blog/blog/_posts/2020-11-07-subprocess.md

 {% endhighlight %}
 i guess that our function is `'os_posix_spawnp'` :

-info : the `PyObject` is a C wrapper aroud python objects, so each variable you declare in python, will be presented by a PyObject in C.
+Note : the `PyObject` is a C wrapper aroud python objects, so each variable you use in python, will be presented by a PyObject in C.

 we first see some initializations.